Westwood Pilates Instructors

 Yuuki's movement training started at a young age, when her father founded a stage combat studio in 2001.
 Yuuki soon crossed paths with co-founder Pamela Debiase, from whom she took dance classes, and performed in youth community dance shows for several years.
 Fate reunited them back together in 2015, when Yuuki was hired onto the administrative team, while also working professionally as a movement artist.
 Yuuki began practicing Pilates at the studio and immediately fell in love with the health and wellness world.
 After experiencing several injuries in her dance career, Yuuki found Classical Pilates to be the most corrective form of exercise that has continued to help her in her healing.
-She is now honored to be working under the mentorship of her teachers Pamela Debiase & Daniela Escobar at Westwood Pilates, where she hopes to inspire others just as much as they have inspired her.
+She worked under the mentorship of and was certified by her teachers Pamela Debiase & Daniela Escobar at Westwood Pilates, where she hopes to inspire others just as much as they have inspired her.

 Yuuki has also trained extensively in yoga, having studied with Saraswathi Jois in India and completing certifications under Liz Arch and Tamal Dodge.
 She loves to write in her spare time and has been featured with Mindbodygreen, Yoga Journal, and Funky Feminist.

 Dena Joy Drotar was originally attracted to Pilates for its tremendous ability to heal bodies.
 She has the rare gift of recognizing physical imbalances and she works with clients who are recovering from injury, as well as those who find their bodies changing with age, students who want to get stronger and in better shape and teachers wanting to learn Classical Pilates or just up their game